 Prevention of violence

-Each year, more than 1.6 million people worldwide lose their lives to violence.
+Each year, nearly 1.4 million people worldwide lose their lives to violence.
 For every person who dies as a result of violence, many more are injured and suffer from a range of physical, sexual, reproductive and mental health problems.
 Violence places a massive burden on national economies, costing countries billions of US dollars each year in health care, law enforcement and lost productivity.WHO works with partners to prevent violence through scientifically credible strategies that are conceived and implemented in relation to causes at the levels of the individual, family, community and society.

 Violence Prevention Alliance and partners release new publication: Preventing violence: evaluating outcomes of parenting programmes